opencord/openolt/agent/test/README.md

   - Google Test: https://github.com/google/googletest
   - C-Mock: https://github.com/hjagodzinski/C-Mock

-The goal of the unit tests for OpenOLT agent is to test is to test the OpenOLT application by stubbing and mocking the external interfaces, especially the BAL API and GRPC.
+The goal of the unit tests for OpenOLT agent is to test the OpenOLT application by stubbing and mocking the external interfaces, especially the BAL API and GRPC.

 # Building and Running Unit Test
 Follow the below steps to build and run unit test